Typical challenges when using Amazon Advertising are:

 BUDGET CANNOT BE SPENT

-One of the most relevant challenges with Amazon Advertising is that the existing budget cannot be spent.
-This mainly happens due to low TACoS values, a small number of advertised products (compared to budget) or due to low traffic volumes.
+One of the most relevant challenges with Amazon Advertising is that the defined budget cannot be spent.
+This mainly happens due to low TACoS values, a small number of campaigns (compared to budget) or due to low traffic volumes.

 Here are some recommendations on how to solve this challenge: